 Infinity Travel Scarf Sewing Tutorial

-Why I love this Travel Scarf
+Why I Love This Travel Scarf

 I love this scarf because it is perfect for road trips and airplane rides.
-When snapped up, the scarf looks like a normal infinity scarf, but unsnap it, and you have a blanket for an airplane or a shawl for long car rides.
+When snapped up, the scarf looks like a regular infinity scarf, but unsnap it, and you have a blanket for an airplane or a shawl for long car rides.
 Mine goes with me every time I travel.

 How to make an Infinity Scarf

-- 1 yard of 58-60″ wide knit fabric
+- 1 yard 58-60″ wide knit fabric

-- 1 yard of snap tape
+- 1 yard snap tape

 - Thread